eclipse-efbt/efbt-website/markdown_content/user-guide/member-hierarchy-editor.md

 ## Purpose

-The Member Hierarchy Editor addresses the critical need for structured data organization in regulatory environments by providing:
-- **Visual Hierarchy Management**: Create and modify complex data relationships through an intuitive interface
-- **Drag-and-Drop Functionality**: Easily organize members without complex coding or configuration
-- **Export Capabilities**: Share hierarchy structures across systems and teams
+The Member Hierarchy Editor addresses the critical need for structured data organization in regulatory environments by providing Visual Hierarchy Management that allows you to create and modify complex data relationships through an intuitive interface, Drag-and-Drop Functionality that lets you easily organize members without complex coding or configuration, and Export Capabilities that enable you to share hierarchy structures across systems and teams.

 Data architects and compliance teams rely on this feature to maintain organized, compliant data structures that support accurate regulatory reporting and data governance initiatives.

 ## Getting Started

 ### Prerequisites

-Before using the Member Hierarchy Editor, ensure:
-- Access to the FreeBIRD Application with appropriate permissions
-- Understanding of your organization's data taxonomy requirements
-- Knowledge of the hierarchical relationships needed for your use case
-- Familiarity with regulatory reporting structures if applicable
+Before using the Member Hierarchy Editor, ensure you have access to the FreeBIRD Application with appropriate permissions, possess an understanding of your organization's data taxonomy requirements, have knowledge of the hierarchical relationships needed for your use case, and are familiar with regulatory reporting structures if applicable to your work.

 ### Accessing the Editor
 Navigate to the FreeBIRD Application and access the Member Hierarchy Editor from the main dashboard.
 The interface provides a visual workspace for creating and managing hierarchical relationships.